isb-cgc/examples-R/inst/doc/Processing_Controlled_Data_With_Bioconductor.md

-# Accessing low level *controlled* data with R/Bioconductor
+# Accessing low level *controlled* data

-To access controlled data, we need membership to the google group called isb-cgc-cntl (compared to isb-cgc-open).
+To access controlled data, you need to be a member of the isb-cgc-cntl google group (compared to isb-cgc-open).
-To join the group, we need to verify our dbGaP credentials:
+To join the group, you need to verify your dbGaP credentials:

-(a) sign in to isb-cgc.appspot.com
+(a) Sign in to isb-cgc.appspot.com
-(b) After signing in, click on the circle/picture next to your name in the upper-right corner of the app (c) in the middle, in the "Data Access" page, click on the "Associate with eRA Commons Account" line (d) this should redirect you to the NIH secure iTrust site (e) enter your username and password
+(b) After signing in, click on the circle/picture next to your name in the upper-right corner of the app (c) In the middle, in the "Data Access" page, click on the "Associate with eRA Commons Account" line (d) This should redirect you to the NIH secure iTrust site (e) Enter your username and password
-(f) you will magically come back to the ISB-CGC app page with a blue warning box about accessing TCGA controlled data
+(f) You will magically come back to the ISB-CGC app page with a blue warning box about accessing TCGA controlled data

 After clicking on the circle/picture thing again, you should see a message that tells you how much time you're authorized for (24 hours from when you authenticated thru NIH)

-Now your google identity should be on the isb-cgc-cntl google group which has access to the controlled-access CEL files so try, for example:

-gs://62f2c827-mock-mock-mock-1cde698a4f77/tcga/acc/Genome_Wide_SNP_6/broad.mit.edu__snp_cnv/Level_1/AQUAE_p_TCGA_112_304_b2_N_GenomeWideSNP_6_F04_1348258.CEL

-(which is not *really* controlled TCGA data but just "mock")

-and:

-gs://62f2c827-93cc-4ca7-a90f-1cde698a4f77/tcga/acc/Genome_Wide_SNP_6/broad.mit.edu__snp_cnv/Level_1/AQUAE_p_TCGA_112_304_b2_N_GenomeWideSNP_6_A01_1348356.CEL

-## Starting Docker and mounting data
+## Starting Docker and getting set up

-So let's access some data!
+Let's get started!
+You might want to take a look at the Processing_Raw_Data_With_Bioconductor.md file for more information about working with Docker.

+The first thing we need to do is start up docker.

 ```
 Starting machine default...